Starting to work - Learn about your taxes

 What if you are not eligible for a SIN?

 Individuals who are considered non-residents, such as international students, may not be able to get a SIN but still have to file an income tax and benefit return.
 These individuals may apply for an individual tax number (ITN) through the Canada Revenue Agency (CRA).
-An ITN starts with 09.
+An ITN starts with 08 and 09.

 Residents of Canada who are not entitled to receive a SIN or an ITN and still have to file a return may be able to apply for a temporary tax number (TTN) through the CRA.
 A TTN starts with either 01 or 03.